 Abstract

-Objective: The present study aimed to investigating the effectiveness of schema-based parenting training on mothers' parenting self-efficacy,self-concept and parental acceptance of children with internalizing disorders.
+Objective: Occurrence of behavioral problems during the childhood years has an adverse effect on the child's mental and physical development process and if not treated, it can lead to chronic physical and psychological problems in the child.
+The present study aimed to investigate the effectiveness of schema-based parenting training on mothers' parenting self-efficacy, self-concept and parental acceptance of children with internalized disorders.

-Conclusion: The findings showed that the schema-based parenting education approach has been effective in improving mothers' parenting self-efficacy,self-concept and children's parental acceptance during the assessment stages and in the interaction between the stages with the experimental group.
+Results: The findings showed that approach of schema-based parenting education was effective in improving mothers' parenting self-efficacy, self-concept and children's parental acceptance (p<0.05).

 Keywords